kumu/docs/guides/system-mapping.md

 ### Setting connection direction

 If you've followed our instructions to set connections to default as directed, you're probably all set.
 But if you need to add/change/remove an arrow, first select the connection and then click the direction button (<i class="fa fa-random"></i>) in the lower right of the profile.
-If you'd like to make all of the connections in your map directed, use the "a" keystroke to select everything in your map and then click the direction button (<i class="fa fa-random"></i>) followed by the "directed" link.
+If you'd like to make all of the connections in your map directed, use the "a" keystroke to select everything in your map and then click the direction button followed by the "directed" link.

 ### Marking connections as same or opposite